 Organizing all of your data into a central hub can save time when writing your meeting agenda.

 “The most helpful thing I do is to ensure I have all the data I need and all potential repositories readily available,” says Dominic Kent of Mio.
 “So, if I’m surprised by a question from other meeting participants, all I need to do is flick to the right report or filter out some information.
 As much as it pays to have everything prepared, there’s always one question you can’t pre-prepare for.”

-Michael Knight of Incorporation Insight adds, “A day before the meeting, I download all of the data I’ll need and prepare all of my presentation slides so that I’m prepared and ready when the meeting arrives.
+Michael Knight of Incorporation Insight adds, “A day before the meeting, I download all of the data I’ll need from my client tracking dashboard and prepare all of my presentation slides so that I’m prepared and ready when the meeting arrives.
 I also make a list of all of my talking points for my report so that I don’t forget anything important.
 Finally, I send all meeting attendees references a day before the meeting so they can review them and get a sense of what I’ll be reporting on.”